exakat/exakat-docs/Reference/Cases.rst

 :ref:`dangling-array-references`, in SugarCE-Full-6.5.26/modules/Import/CsvAutoDetect.php:165.

 There are two nested foreach here : they both have referenced blind variables.
 The second one uses $data, but never changes it.
 Yet, it is reused the next round in the first loop, leading to pollution from the first rows of $this->_parser->data into the lasts.
-This may happen even if $data is not modified explicitely : in fact, it will be modified the next call to foreach($row as ...), for each element in $row.
+This may happen even if $data is not modified explicitly : in fact, it will be modified the next call to foreach($row as ...), for each element in $row.

 .. code-block:: php